Louise Ellman: 2019 resignation from Labour Party

+Life after parliament

 On 27 September 2021, Ellman announced she was rejoining the Labour Party.
 She expressed her satisfaction with Keir Starmer's leadership, saying he has “shown a willingness to confront both the anti-Jewish racists and the toxic culture which allowed antisemitism to flourish” in the party.

 Personal life and recognition

 Ellman has been married since 16 July 1967 to Geoffrey Ellman, a pharmacist.
 She lived in Leeds, then moved to Skelmersdale in 1969.
 The couple have a son, Sean, and a daughter, Yvonne, and five grandchildren.

 (Her son Sean has repeatedly come to public attention for selling so-called 'legal highs' in his chain of 'head shops' across the northwest of England.
 In 2010 he was given an ASBO by a St Helens court to prevent such sales; in 2012 he was taken to court by authorities in Chester.
 Two years after his judge-directed acquittal on a legal technicality, the Sunday People newspaper exposed two more Ellman head shops in Manchester and Leeds, one for allegedly selling "synthetic cocaine".)

 She was made a Dame Commander of the Order of the British Empire (DBE) in the 2018 Queen's Birthday Honours for parliamentary and political services.

 In 2019, the Jerusalem Post ranked her as the 23rd most influential Jew worldwide, calling her 'Labour's lady who opposes Corbyn' and noting that 'she has been a strong advocate for Israel in the House of Commons'.
 She was the sole Briton on the 50-strong list.

 She is a Vice President of the Jewish Leadership Council.